kamui/retriable/README.md

 end
 ```

-You can also specify a Hash of exceptions where the values are a list or single Regexp pattern.
+You can also specify a Hash of exceptions where the values are either `nil`, a single `Regexp` pattern, or an array of `Regexp`s.

 ```ruby
 Retriable.retriable(on: {